 Taking a shot from directly over the plate is too overdone for you.
 Anyways, you’ve never been one for fitting in with the norm.

-By doing a little experimenting with angles when photographing your food you may even find an angle never before used.
-It’s all about capturing something eye-catching after all…
+By doing a little experimenting with angles when photographing your food, you may even find a perspective never before used.
+It’s all about capturing something eye-catching after all.

 Natural Light: Always